What you need to know about probationary periods

 What’s the point of a probationary period?

-Probationary periods are employment options used to assess that an employee can do the job.
+Probationary periods are a tool used by employers to assess whether an employee can do the job.
 They can apply for new employees, or for existing workers in your organisation who are switching to a new position, such as an accounts assistant who takes on a supervisory role.
+They should not be confused with 90-day trials, which have different requirements.

-Dilshen Dahanayake, a solicitor at MinterEllisonRuddWatts in Auckland, explains that probationary periods are contractual arrangements.
-While they can last for any amount of time, their duration must be recorded in the employment agreement.
+Joshua Kimpton, a Senior Associate at MinterEllisonRuddWatts in Auckland, explains that probationary periods are contractual arrangements.
+While they can last for any reasonable amount of time, their duration must be recorded in the employment agreement.

-“Probationary periods don’t have a maximum duration, but the length of a probationary period should always be reasonable,” says Dahanayake, "Reasonable means giving the employee sufficient time to perform the various aspects of their role.”
+“Probationary periods don’t have a maximum duration, but the length of a probationary period should always be proportionate and reasonable in the circumstances,” says Kimpton, "This means the employee must be given sufficient time to perform the various aspects of their role and demonstrate their competency.”

 Understanding your obligations

-If there are any performance issues during a probationary period, employers must follow a fair process.
-This includes providing feedback to employees about any issues with their work, explaining how their performance can be improved and telling them if there is a chance that their employment might not be continued after the probationary period ends.
+An employer still owes a duty of good faith to an employee during their probationary period.
+This means if there are any performance issues during a probationary period, employers must follow a fair process to address the performance issues.
+This includes providing feedback to employees about any issues with their work performance, explaining how their performance can be improved, offering appropriate training and support, and telling them what this may mean for their ongoing employment if the performance issues are not addressed by the end of the probationary period.

 Importantly, you are required to give an employee an opportunity to improve during the probationary period.